avelino/awesome-go/README.md

 * [Golangbot](https://golangbot.com/learn-golang-series/) - Tutorials to get started with programming in Go.
 * [GolangCode](https://golangcode.com/) - Collection of code snippets and tutorials to help tackle every day issues.
 * [Hackr.io](https://hackr.io/tutorials/learn-golang) - Learn Go from the best online golang tutorials submitted & voted by the golang programming community.
+* [How To Deploy a Go Web Application with Docker](https://semaphoreci.com/community/tutorials/how-to-deploy-a-go-web-application-with-docker) - Learn how to use Docker for Go development and how to build production Docker images.
 * [How to Use Godog for Behavior-driven Development in Go](https://semaphoreci.com/community/tutorials/how-to-use-godog-for-behavior-driven-development-in-go) - Get started with Godog — a Behavior-driven development framework for building and testing Go applications.
 * [Learn Go with TDD](https://github.com/quii/learn-go-with-tests) - Learn Go with test-driven development.
 * [Learning Golang - From zero to hero](https://milapneupane.com.np/2019/07/06/learning-golang-from-zero-to-hero/) - Getting started with golang for beginner.